Hilary upgraded to hurricane: What does this mean for San Diego?

-SAN DIEGO — What started as a tropical storm off the Pacific coast of Mexico intensified into a hurricane Thursday morning, the National Weather Service announced.
+SAN DIEGO — What started as a tropical storm off the Pacific coast of Mexico intensified into a Category 1 hurricane Thursday morning, the National Weather Service announced.

 Dubbed Hurricane Hilary, weather officials confirmed the update around 5 a.m.
 PST.